sanger-tol/nf-core-pipeline/subworkflows/align_short/README.md

 1. Install all nf-core modules
 2. Copy the subworkflows
 3. Add in `conf/modules.config` the highlighted section from `nextflow.config`
-4. Connect `ALIGN_SHORT` to the read, genome index and genome channels
+4. Connect `ALIGN_SHORT` to the genome fasta, genome index and read channels

 For the subworkflow to work as-is, the `meta.id` of the reads MUST be written as the sample identifier followed by an underscore and a unique read identifier that does NOT contain an underscore.
 For instance, `mMelMel3_T1` and `mMelMel3_T2` comply, but `mMelMel3_1_a` and `mMelMel3_2_a` don't.
 If that's not the case, edit the `map` before the `groupTuple` in `subworkflows/local/markdup_stats.nf` accordingly.